 You can always check your provincial website to determine what programs are available in your area.

 There are also many alternatives in case insurance doesn’t cover your speech therapy bills.
 Aside from helpful public provincial programs, There are many organizations that are open to helping your child’s recovery or treatment.
 Check your provincial website and local non-government organizations for options in supporting your family’s situation.

 You can always discuss your options with your speech pathologist and which insurance providers they partner with and how they can help with reimbursement claims.

-Book a free consultation with Apheleia today to learn more about the financing possibilities for our speech therapy services.
+Book a consultation with Apheleia today to learn more about the financing possibilities for our speech therapy services.